 10. The Beginning of the End

-Dr Christian Parenti, Investigative journalist, academic, and author, New York, US
+—Dr Christian Parenti, Investigative Journalist, Academic, and Author, New York, USA

 "This book is vitally important.
 Briggs utilises his experience and skill as an ethnographer to shine a light on the displaced and dispossessed, to tell their stories and share their experiences, with empathy and understanding.
 Crucially, their lives are placed within the wider context of political economy and climate change, to contextualise both the micro-level decisions to leave and seek new lives overseas, and the institutional responses to their arrival.
 As capitalism's blind cycle continues to take a fundamental toll on the climate, on cultures, on individual lives, and on political responses, we need books like this to connect the dots and ask the important questions often overlooked by politicians and mainstream media."

-Dr Anthony Lloyd, Lecturer in Criminology, Teesside University, UK
+—Dr Anthony Lloyd, Lecturer in Criminology, Teesside University, Middlesbrough, UK

 "Daniel writes with passion, precision and purpose: graphic illustrations from the front line tempered by powerful reflective academic commentary and analysis."

-Dr Howard Williamson, Professor in European Youth Policy, University of South Wales, UK
+—Dr Howard Williamson, Professor of European Youth Policy, University of South Wales, Wales, UK

 "In this book, Dan Briggs provides an original and thought-provoking discussion of the recent refugee crisis and more long-standing process of climate change.
 Not only a change in environmental conditions, but an increasingly hostile human climate in the so-called developed world, significantly cooling the reception many vulnerable people receive on arrival.
 Added to this concern is the moral ambiguity of European institutions, civil society agencies and the media, who decry an unfolding catastrophe without ever seeming to alleviate tensions.
 While not providing any solutions, the author nevertheless invites us to question some of the key assumptions underlying the current situation that may lead us to question our own role in contributing to this humanitarian impasse."

-Dr David Cairns, Head Researcher, University Institute of Lisbon, Portugal
+—Dr David Cairns, Head Researcher, University Institute of Lisbon, Lisbon, Portugal

-Dr Rowland Atkinson, Research Chair in Inclusive Societies, Sheffield University, UK
+—Dr Rowland Atkinson, Research Chair in Inclusive Societies, Sheffield University, Sheffield, UK

 "While offering individual narratives and insights of the refugee’s everyday lives, he manages to link these to the processes of global capitalism, the rise of the right-wing parties in Europe and the spread of corporative economy to the countries of Global South.
 With his sharp and gripping pen, he has written down an ethnographic account about the problems refugees face and how they become victims of the excessive consuming society time and time again, while at the same time trying desperately to make their own living on it.
 He reveals the paradoxes of liberal capitalism, its ignorance to issues, which are at the core of the refugee crises and the points to the system’s blind ways to solve them."

-Raili Nugin, PhD, Research Fellow, Centre for Landscape and Culture, Tallinn University, Estonia
+—Dr Raili Nugin, Research Fellow, Centre for Landscape and Culture, Tallinn University, Tallinn, Estonia

-"Daniel Briggs's work makes an inspiring and passionate call to ditch empiricism and head out into the social world to unveil neoliberal capitalism's harsh realities.
-In 'climate changed', he ethnographically documents the refugees' border stories and life inside the camps: dangerous traveling journeys, absence of hope, rejection of asylum applications and the extreme measures some undertake to get into Europe and survive.
+"Daniel Briggs’ work makes an inspiring and passionate call to ditch empiricism and head out into the social world to unveil neoliberal capitalism's harsh realities.
+In Climate Changed, he ethnographically documents the refugees' border stories and life inside the camps: dangerous traveling journeys, absence of hope, rejection of asylum applications and the extreme measures some undertake to get into Europe and survive.
 Importantly, he places their displacement within global warming, geographical conflict, and socioeconomic instability.
-Without question, Dan Briggs's analyses will continue to play an important role in aiding our understanding of a world defined by perpetual and myriad crises."
+Without question, Dan Briggs’ analyses will continue to play an important role in aiding our understanding of a world defined by perpetual and myriad crises."

-Dr Valentina Cuzzocrea, Senior Assistant Professor, University of Cagliari
+—Dr Valentina Cuzzocrea, Senior Assistant Professor, University of Cagliari, Sardinia, Italy